GitHubOfErick/java-ahorcado-game/README.md

-# Spanis game called Ahorcado made on Java
+# Spanish game called Ahorcado made on Java

 This is an Spanish game called ahorcado, which consist in guessing a secret word by entering one single letter at a time until the player hits the whole secret word.
 If player runs out of attempts, then the game ends.